BIGJRA/BIGJRA.github.io/reborn.md

 The type berries are all pretty useful when you need them, but I would recommend only stocking up when you know you need some because of the price.

-Anyways, back in Apophyll we are next going to explore the optional area Apophyll Cave at the very top of the beach.
+Anyways, back in Apophyll, we are next going to explore the optional area Apophyll Cave at the very top-left corner of the beach.

 ## Apophyll Cave